Product News December 11, 2024

 An Internet Protocol (IP) camera transmits video and audio data over an Ethernet network.
 Being connected to a network means the camera, or cameras, can be accessed remotely and integrated with other devices and systems that are on the same network.

-We recently launched our Harrier IP camera series to meet the demanding environments in which our customers wish to capture and transmit image and video data.
+Our Harrier IP cameras are designed meet the demanding environments in which our customers need to capture and transmit image and video data.
 With the addition of wireless modules, our autofocus-zoom cameras have added even more capability to vision systems.
+Add an Oncilla Machine Vision Computer – Mini for system control and powerful processing.

 What to expect from a Harrier IP camera